Venafi/VenafiPS/docs/functions/Export-VenafiCertificate.md

 ### -IncludePrivateKey
 DEPRECATED.
 Provide a value for -PrivateKeyPassword.
+TPP only.

 ```yaml
 Type: SwitchParameter